 Masters degree in early childhood education, child development or related field

-One year of experience in an early childhood classroom
+At least one year of experience in an early childhood classroom.

 Ability to engage children using an emergent, play-based curriculum, and develop activities and projects that support children’s exploration of interests

-Ability to contribute to the ongoing development and refinement of the Center.
+Ability and willingness to contribute to the ongoing development and refinement of the Center.

 Excellent oral and written communication skills